Devizes Plot: Conviction of murderers

 Twelve prisoners were initially indicted over the murder of Rosterg, but charges were dropped against four because of insufficient evidence.
 On 2 July 1945, the remaining eight were tried in a military court at the London Cage.
 All defendants pled not guilty.
 The prisoners argued that Rosterg deserved to be killed for being a traitor to Germany, claiming that British PoWs held at Breslau had killed an officer they believed had betrayed escape plans to the German authorities.
 No action had been taken against the British PoWs involved in the Breslau lynching.
 However, the defending officer was unaware of the case and the Air Ministry was unable to verify it; ultimately it was considered to be irrelevant to the trial.

 The judge presiding over the case accepted that Rosterg would have been seen as deserving of contempt from the Germans' point of view.
 Prosecutors argued that this did not give them the right to murder Rosterg, additionally it was observed that the defendants appeared to be bored or otherwise disinterested at points in the trial.
-Two prisoners were acquitted, one was sentenced to life imprisonment and the remaining five were sentenced to death.
-The executions of prisoners Pallme-Koenig, Karl Zühlsdorff, Joachim Goltz, Josef Mertens and Heinz Brüling were carried out at 9 am, 6 October 1945, by Albert Pierrepoint in Pentonville prison.
+Two prisoners, Luftwaffe Soldat Herbert Wunderlich and army Gefreiter Hans Klein were acquitted, one, Luftwaffe Unteroffizier Rolf Herzig was sentenced to life imprisonment and the remaining five were sentenced to death.
+The executions of prisoners army Oberfähnrich Erich Pallme-Koenig, Waffen-SS Sturmmann Karl Zühlsdorff, Waffen-SS Unterscharführer Joachim Goltz, Kriegsmarine Matrosengefreiter Josef Mertens and Waffen-SS Rottenführer Heinrich-Wernhard Brüning were carried out at 9 am, 6 October 1945, by Albert Pierrepoint in Pentonville prison.
 This was the largest mass execution in the United Kingdom since 1883, when the perpetrators of the Phoenix Park murders were hanged, and the last mass execution in Britain.